Appointment

 Comments such as of good testimony' or recommended by'

-normally imply first entry into Navy employment.
-The detailing of
+normally imply first entry into Navy employment; later used to

 Entry